KlayTT/sorting-hat/README.md

 The User :
 - The users would be for harry poter fans who would like to spice their lives up with a personal sorting hats application.
 - User can enter any name they choose and it will automatically randomimze a house for them.
--users can also expel the student to Voldemort's army if they so desire.
+- Users can also expel the student to Voldemort's army if they so desire.

 The Features :